Proud CPED Consortium Member

 Milestones

-Milestone tasks of the Ed.D. in Leadership degree program include the dissertation pre-proposal, qualifying portfolio, dissertation proposal and defense, dissertation final defense.
+Milestone tasks of the Ed.D. in Leadership degree program include the dissertation pre-proposal, qualifying portfolio, dissertation proposal and defense, and dissertation final defense.

 Milestone Task